In the last decade, a LOT has changed. Do you want to succeed financially? Here is outdated financial advice that does not hold true today!

 You don’t need to force your friends or family to talk about money.
 Just share what you have learned or ask their advice on things you think they have experience with.

 Talking about money makes life so much easier and interesting.
 I love talking about money and I do it all the time with the people around me!

 10. Find A Job You Like And Never Change It

 When I started working on my last job, I remember coworkers that worked there for over 25 years.
 Several of them actually.
 Some moved around within the company, some didn’t.

-Last month I visited them again to lunch with them (yes, I took my own lunch and we ate it in the canteen).
-They told me that the entire department is going to be fired by October 2020 and all the people who worked there 20+ years can go as well.
+Last month I revisited them to lunch with them (yes, I took my own lunch and ate it in the canteen).
+They told me that the entire department would be let go in three months, and all the people who worked there 20+ years can go as well.